-In event of cancellation, the following charges will apply:
+In event of cancellation the following charges will apply:

-Stage of IRM process Cancellation charges Once request approved £550 + VAT From when the review documentation (formal letter including Deed of Indemnity etc) sent to Trust £5,500 + VAT Within two weeks of the visit date £8,250 + VAT plus any travel expenses incurred by the review team Postponement of visit date by the healthcare organisation Any travel expenses incurred by the review team Postponement of visit by RCS Any travel expenses incurred by the review team plus £1,100
+Stage of IRM process Cancellation charges

+Once request approved £500 + VAT

+From when the review documentation (formal letter £5000 + VAT

+including Deed of Indemnity etc) sent to Trust

+Within two weeks of the visit date £7500 + VAT plus any travel

+expenses incurred by the

+review team

+Postponement of visit date by the healthcare Any travel expenses incurred by

+organisation the review team

+Postponement of visit by College Any travel expenses incurred by

+the review team plus £1000

-- 2 A review can be postponed for a maximum of three months from the original review date, otherwise a £5,500 + VAT cancellation fee will apply. - This will occur if the required documentation has not been received by the RCS, e.g. signed Deed of Indemnity, copy of the letter of confirmation from surgeon being reviewed, etc within 10 days of the review date.
+$^2$ A review can be postponed for a maximum of three months from the original review date otherwise a £5000 + VAT cancellation fee will apply.

+&lt;sup>3 This will occur if the required documentation has not been received by the College e.g. signed Deed of Indemnity, copy of the letter of confirmation from surgeon being reviewed etc within 10 days of the review date